Disney Spends $15 Million to Keep Casinos Away from Walt Disney World

 The amendment is being billed as a step for voters to take control of the entertainment opening in their state.
 In fact, its title is “Voter Control of Gambling.”

-Of the $27 million that has been given to support the amendment, $26 million has come from Disney and the Seminole Tribe.
+According to researchers for the best spread betting app currently available, of the $27 million that has been given to support the amendment, $26 million has come from Disney and the Seminole Tribe.
 The Seminole Tribe gave $11 million and Disney gave $15 million.

 Casino Competition vs Voter Control